terra-money/terra.py/docs/quickstart.rst

 Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.

-Many of the typical things you'll want to do will be in the :class:`terra_sdk.client.lcd.LCDClient <web3.eth.Eth>` API, so that is a good place to start.

-If you want to dive straight into contracts, check out the section on :ref:`contracts`, including a :ref:`contract_example`, and how to create a contract instance using :class:`terra_sdk.core.MsgStoreCode <web3.eth.Eth.contract>`.

-..
-NOTE:: It is recommended that your development environment have the ``PYTHONWARNINGS=default``
-    environment variable set.
-Some deprecation warnings will not show up without this variable being set.